dkn22/scratch/README.md

 # scratch
 Implementation of common algorithms from scratch.
-Occasionally datasets from Coursera Specializations are used.